Foreign travel advice

 • Strait of Hormuz

-Commercial vessels have been attacked by unmanned aerial vehicles (commonly referred to as military drones) off the coast of Oman, with one attack in 2021 resulting in the deaths of a British and Romanian national.
-Vessels have also been seized in and around the Gulf of Oman and the Strait of Hormuz in recent years resulting in detention of the vessels and crew.
+Iran has repeatedly attacked commercial vessels in nearby waters with military drones.
+One attack in 2021 resulted in the deaths of a British and a Romanian national.
+Vessels have also been seized and their crews detained in and around the Gulf of Oman and the Strait of Hormuz in recent years.

 If your vessel is hailed, provide the vessel name, flag state, and confirm they are exercising navigation rights and proceeding in accordance with international law, as reflected in the UNCLOS Convention.
-Vessels and mariners should maintain high levels of awareness when they are operating in the area and report into UKMTO.
-They should document footage of all incidents wherever possible.
+You should maintain high levels of awareness when you are operating in the area and report into United Kingdom Maritime Trade Operations (UKMTO).
+Record footage of all incidents wherever possible.

 Extreme weather and natural disasters